oleastre/runes/README.md

 **When your are done, place your rune somewhere, activate it and let it's magic help you.**

 This mod adds some new nodes called "runes" that when activated, gives you some hint about the sourrounding area.

-Current version is tested and targetted to work with the carbone game.

 Miners's rune
 -------------

 This rune will guide you to a selected ore type.

 Craft receipt:

     pick
     stone